Both clubs are MLS originals, though the Earthquakes name went dormant for two seasons when the first franchise moved and became the Houston Dynamo.

 Roots of a Rivalry

-Both teams — originally the Los Angeles Galaxy and the San Jose Clash — were among the 10 founding members of MLS, and among the closest to each other geographically (exceeded only by the NY/NJ MetroStars' proximity to New England and D.C.)
-And through the end of the 90s, the Galaxy were a bit of a bridesmaid club, while the Clash struggled for local relevance.
+Both teams — originally the Los Angeles Galaxy and the San Jose Clash — were among the 10 founding members of MLS, and among the closest to each other geographically (exceeded only by the NY/NJ MetroStars' proximity to New England and D.C.).
+And through the end of the '90s, the Galaxy were a bit of a bridesmaid club, while the Clash struggled for local relevance.

-From there, the trophy winning slanted decidedly in the Galaxy's direction. with the first version of the Quakes bolting for Houston following the 2005 season and Northern California's MLS fans forced to wait two years for a replacement.
-LA won four of its five titles with Donovan in the fold, joined first by Beckham and then by Robbie Keane as the Galaxy's star-studded reputation truly took flight.
+From there, the trophy winning slanted decidedly in the Galaxy's direction, with the first version of the Quakes bolting for Houston following the 2005 season and Northern California's MLS fans forced to wait two years for a replacement.
+LA won four of their five titles with Donovan in the fold, joined first by Beckham and then by Robbie Keane as the Galaxy's star-studded reputation truly took flight.

 The Galaxy have had most of the success overall.
-But the most dramatic moments belong largely to the Quakes:
+But the most dramatic moments largely belong to the Quakes:

 2001 MLS Cup: Luis Hernandez put the Galaxy in front, but Donovan answered with his first MLS Cup goal before halftime.
-Then came Dwayne De Rosario's Golden Goal six minutes into extra time, leaving the Quakes as champions and the Galaxy as MLS Cup losers for a third time in six years.
+Then came Dwayne De Rosario's golden goal six minutes into extra time, leaving the Quakes as champions and the Galaxy as MLS Cup losers for a third time in six years.

-"Goonies Never Say Die:" The quote from the 1980s comedy The Goonies became a rallying cry for the 2012-2014 Quakes, who became notorious for magical last-moment victories.
+"Goonies Never Say Die:" The quote from the 1980s comedy The Goonies became a rallying cry for the 2012-14 Quakes, who became notorious for magical last-moment victories.
 Perhaps none were more miraculous than in 2013, when Shea Salinas and Gordon found the net in the second and third minutes of second-half stoppage time, respectively, to lift 10-man San Jose to a 3-2 win over the Galaxy.